 What are we doing?

-Housing on Friday, October 18 and meals will be provided for all attendees.
-A travel reimbursement of up to $200 will be available to help students travel to and from the conference.
+Meals will be provided for attendees.
+Additionally, a travel reimbursement of up to $300 will be available to help students travel to and from the conference.

 Ready to speak out on campus?
 This is your chance to learn how to assert your free speech rights.
 Apply today!